The Faculty of Arts values equity, diversity and inclusion

 - Tinu Ruparell, faculty member, Department of Classics and Religion

-- Lori Somner, staff member, Department of History
+- Constantina Caldis Roberts, staff member (AUPE), Department of History

-- Shelley Wind, staff member, Department of Psychology
+- Kate Innanen, staff member (MaPS), Department of Psychology

 - Saulesh Yessenova, faculty member, Department of Anthropology and Archaeology